Updated at 8:35 AM, March 7 with more towns reporting on both resolutions, and additional comments.

 Newfane Selectman Dan DeWalt is the major organizer of the impeachment resolutions.
 His effort has drawn global media attention and scorn.
 Last year, six towns passed impeachment resolutions.

 The impeachment resolutions have passed so far in Bristol, Burke, Calais, Craftsbury, Dummerston, East Montpelier, Greensboro, Guilford, Grafton, Hartland, Jamaica, Jericho, Johnson, Marlboro, Middlebury, Montgomery, Morristown, Newbury, Newfane, Peru, Plainfield, Putney, Richmond, Rochester, Roxbury, St. Johnsbury, Springfield, Stannard, Sunderland, Townshend, Tunbridge, Vershire, Warren, Westminster, Wilmington, and Woodbury, according to organizers.
 Organizers based their information on reports from people in each town.

 DeWalt said organizers will use these votes to urge state lawmakers to take up a measure in the House calling for Bush’s impeachment.
 The bill is currently in the House Judiciary Committee.

-"This is clearly not a cry of protest, but the start of action — an impeachment insurrection that will lead to the reclamation of our Constitution," said DeWalt.
-"Vermonters are angry and energized.
-We are taking the power that is sovreign in us and will use it to restore the Constitution.
-We will show the world that America has not sunk to the depths of violent madness that is the Bush administration."
+“This is clearly not a cry of protest, but the start of action — an impeachment insurrection that will lead to the reclamation of our Constitution,” said DeWalt.
+“Vermonters are angry and energized.
+We are taking the power that is sovereign in us and will use it to restore the Constitution.
+We will show the world that America has not sunk to the depths of violent madness that is the Bush administration.”